 Compared to our normal everyday activities, walking brings our hands into contact with relatively few surfaces.
 However, our hands are likely to encounter a gate, stile, handrail or other contact point along most of the routes we walk.
 On very popular walking routes, some contact points could be touched by dozens or even hundreds of hands in a single day.
 Bear this in mind when choosing where to walk.

 In addition to following the hygiene advice issued by official government sources in relation to COVID-19, we would also suggest that walkers take the following specific practical measures to help keep the walking community and the wider population safe and healthy.

 It is highly unlikely that you'll find hand-washing facilities along your chosen walking routes.
 Walkers will need to be self-sufficient when it comes to good hand hygiene.
 It is also important to avoid touching your face as much as possible.
 You could be infected with the virus and not know it.

 We recommend washing hands before setting off on a walk, ideally at the trailhead, and at the end.
 Bring your own personal bottle of hand sanitising gel or a packet of wipes with you on the walk.
-Clean your hands using the gel or a wipe immediately BEFORE and AFTER you touch a surface.
+Clean your hands using the gel or a wipe immediately BEFORE and AFTER you touch a surface, even on quietest of routes.
 This will minimise the risk of you transferring the virus to the surface as well as minimising the risk of you picking it up.

-On small group walks, a designated member of the group could act as a mobile hand-cleansing station.
-That person would carry a bottle of sanitising gel or packet of wipes and distribute to the rest of the group at arms length after each contact point (e.g. a gate, stile, handrail, etc) and at the start of the lunch stop.
+On group walks (see current Government guidelines and restrictions in regard to group sizes), a designated member of the group could act as a mobile hand-cleansing station.
+That person could carry a bottle of sanitising gel or packet of wipes and distribute to the rest of the group at arms length after each contact point (e.g. a gate, stile, handrail, etc) and at the start of the lunch stop.
 Don't pass sweets and other foods around the group.

 Always maintain the recommended minimum 2m physical distancing from other people.